-Deferred income represents the advance paid on the Community Employment Scheme grant.
-This is released as the grant advance is recovered by the scheme.
+Deferred income represents an advance of €110,000 from HSE towards the provision of future additional nursing service on the Adult Homeless Multi-Disciplinary Team and a stabilisation facility, and an advance of €34,444 from the Department of Social Protection on the Community Employment Scheme grant.
+This is released to net income as the grant advance is recovered by the scheme.